 Description Details Care Designed to create ideal sleeping conditions.
 Our luxury sheet set includes a fitted sheet flat sheet and two pillowcases.
 Our luxurious ridiculously-soft performance fabric sheet sets breathe up to 10x better than traditional cotton and wicks moisture… read more

 Night sweats may also be related to conditions such as sleep apnea or hot flashes, so consult a healthcare professional if you have any questions.

-Used in everything from our cooling sheets to our comfy pajamas, our signature fabric is breathable and moisture wicking, transferring heat 10 times better than traditional cotton.
-We’ve also engineered our mattresses and pillows to be comfortable and supportive for a relaxing rest.
+Used in everything from our cooling sheets to our comfy pajamas, our signature fabric is breathable and moisture-wicking, transferring heat 10 times better than traditional cotton.
+We’ve also engineered our pillows to be comfortable and supportive for a relaxing rest.
 Check out the sleeping goods that SHEEX has to offer — we’re here to help you get the high-quality slumber of your dreams.